sepeterson/itwagwa/README.md

 # itwagwa

-This is a very small and extremely dumb weather app.
+This is a very small and extremely dumb React Native weather app.

 Uses the Dark Sky API.
 You have to [create a developer account here](https://darksky.net/dev) to get an API key.